Summary

 = Amount to be paid out

-The starting point for every payslip is the outsourced or in-house bookkeeper.
+The starting point for every payslip is the outsourced or in-house accountant.
 If something doesn’t make sense or there is a mistake, your employer’s payroll accountant should be the first point of contact.